On the stabilization of embedded thickenings: Introduction

 \begin{CWS} Assume $K$ is a homotopy finite, $r$--connected $(r \geq 1)$ complex of dimension $k \leq n-3$, $n \geq 6$.
 Further, assume that $k-r \leq 2$ for $n \leq 7$.
 Then the natural suspension map

-is surjective for $2(k-r) \leq n$ and injective for $2(k-r) \leq n-1$. \end{CWS}
+is surjective for $n\geq 2(k-r)$ and injective for $n \geq 2(k-r)+1$. \end{CWS}

-The object of this paper is to generalize the result above to the Poincar\'e Duality category.
-In contrast to the surgery--theoretic methods employed by Connolly and Williams, we provide a manifold--free proof using fiberwise homotopy theory (cf Remark \ref{rmk:1.2}).
-Our generalization will actually follow from a ``Freudenthal--like" stabilization theorem for our analogs of smooth embeddings up to homotopy, which we call \textit{embedded thickenings}.
+In this paper we generalize the result above to the Poincar\'e Duality category.
+Our generalization will follow from a Freudenthal--like stabilization theorem for our analogs of smooth embeddings up to homotopy, which we call \textit{embedded thickenings}.
 Roughly, an embedded thickening is specified by a map $f\:K \rightarrow X$ from a finite complex $K$ to a Poincar\'e Duality space $X$, along with a pair of spaces $(C,A)$ and a rule for gluing $K$ and $C$ together along $A$ to form $X$, up to homotopy.
 In the event that $X$ has a boundary $\partial X$, we define a \textit{relative embedded thickening} for a map of pairs of spaces $f\:(K,L) \rightarrow (X, \partial X)$ by specifying gluing data, similar to that given above, along with the assumption that an embedded thickening for the map $L \rightarrow \partial X$ is given.
 We defer the details to Definitions \ref{dfn:PDembedding} and \ref{dfn:relPDembedding} below.